Pulsar timing arrays as imaging gravitational wave telescopes: angular resolution and source (de)confusion: Abstract

 \section{Abstract}

 Pulsar timing arrays (PTAs) will be sensitive to a finite number of gravitational wave (GW) ``point'' sources (e.g. supermassive black hole binaries). $N$ quiet pulsars with accurately known distances $d_{pulsar}$ can characterize up to $2N/7$ distant chirping sources per frequency bin $\Delta f_{gw}=1/T$, and localize them with ``diffraction limited'' precision $\delta\theta\gtrsim(1/{\rm SNR}) (\lambda_{gw}/d_{pulsar})$.
-Even if the pulsar distances are {\it poorly} known, a PTA with $F$ frequency bins can still characterize up to $(2N/7)(1-\frac{1}{2F})$ sources per bin, and the quasi-singular pattern of timing residuals in the vicinity of a GW source still allows the source to be localized quasi-topologically within roughly the smallest quadrilateral of quiet pulsars that encircles it on the sky, down to a limiting resolution $\delta\theta\gtrsim(1/{\rm SNR})\sqrt{\lambda_{gw}/d_{pulsar}}$.
-PTAs may be unconfused, even at the lowest frequencies, with matched filtering always appropriate.
+Even if the pulsar distances are {\it poorly} known, a PTA with $F$ GW frequency bins can still characterize up to $(2N/7)(1-\frac{1}{2F})$ sources per bin, and the quasi-singular pattern of timing residuals in the vicinity of a GW source still allows the source to be localized quasi-topologically within roughly the smallest quadrilateral of quiet pulsars that encircles it on the sky, down to a limiting resolution $\delta\theta\gtrsim(1/{\rm SNR})\sqrt{\lambda_{gw}/d_{pulsar}}$.
+PTAs may be unconfused, even at the lowest GW frequencies: in that case, standard analysis techniques designed to detect a stochastic GW background would be incomplete and suboptimal, whereas matched filtering could provide more information and sensitivity.